 Without learning everything about SEO, you can still take simple steps to optimize your blog posts.
 If you’ve picked an SEO-friendly topic and follow these steps, you’ll give your post its best chance at ranking well.

-- Put keywords in your title and main headings
+- Put keywords in your title and main headings IF appropriate – headings are to provide context for readers first, and search engines second

 - Put keywords in your URL, meta description, and image filenames